 It is little wonder that amidst poverty and conflict, and millions displaced by armed conflict, that Colombian immigrants who have gone to the United States 'numbered 699,000 in 2015.
 This represented the largest group of South Americans in the United States, accounting for roughly 25 percent of all South Americans.'
 Other countries accommodating the 340,000 refugees included Ecuador, Panama and Venezuela.

 Colombia's legacy continues to live on, while the drug war's heart has shifted to Mexico.
 Extreme violence has normalised and has got worst under successive presidents Vicente Fox and Felipe Calderon of the National Action Party and Peña Nieto of the PRI (Institutional Revolutionary Party).
-Fox's rule lied the foundations, Calderon's War on Drugs catalysed the violence, and Nieto's reign has seen the worst rates of violence and homicides in Mexico's modern history.
+Fox's rule laid the foundations, Calderon's War on Drugs catalysed the violence, and Nieto's reign has seen the worst rates of violence and homicides in Mexico's modern history rise.

 Mexican freelance journalist, Marcela Turati described Mexico as "a country of mass-graves" where transnational criminal organisations and security forces have slaughtered and tortured civilians with impunity in the quest to master Mexico's abundant resources as corruption and injustice have eaten away at Mexico's institutions like a virus.
 Many civilians regard the TCOs and the government as one and the same and massacres whether at Allende, Monterrey, Cardereyta Jimenez, San Fernando, Taxco, and Iguala have eroded the public trust in institutions and political elite.